Historic Site of Anti-Mongolian Struggle: History

 A dedicated research program by the Jeju Archaeological Research Institute began in 2010.
 The 2010 surveys confirmed that both the inner and outer walls were primarily earthen, rather than stone.
 A significant excavation of the inner fortress occurred in 2011.
+This determined that the inner wall was also an earthen wall, with a stone core, rather than being purely stone as was once assumed.
 Jeju City created a management plan in 2012, which involved investing in research, restoration, and land purchases.
 As of 2015, there had been nine excavations.
 These excavations have unearthed a number of items from the period of construction, including tiles and hinges.
 The eastern gate was excavated in 2021.

 It is not known exactly where the name "Hangpaduri" (항파두리) comes from.
 Historically, it was sometimes also referred to as "Hangbaduri" (항바두리).
 The theory posits that most likely is that it is an old place-name for the nearby village of Goseongri, perhaps referring to the surrounding terrain.
 The Hanja for hangpaduseong (항파두성) is "缸坡頭城".